VirtualCable/openuds/README.md

 This is an Open Source project, initiated by Spanish Company ​Virtual Cable and released Open Source with the help of several Spanish Universities.

-Please fell free to contribute to this project.
+Please feel free to contribute to this project.

 Notes
 =====